-If your trip to Tui is all booked but your itinerary is a little on the empty side, we can give you a helping hand.Plan a stop at Tui Cathedral.
-It’s one sight you’ll usually find on travelers’ to-do lists.
-If you still have space on your travel schedule, Monte Aloia National Park and Church of San Telmo will keep you amused too.
+If your trip to Tui is all organized but your itinerary is a little on the empty side, we can give you a few hints and tips.Close to the city center, Tui Cathedral is one spot you might like to add to your must-see list.
+Monte Aloia National Park and Church of San Telmo are also not far away and worth checking out.

-> Ladeira Beach (9 miles away).
+Ladeira Beach (9 miles away).

 No matter your motoring requirements in Tui, CarRentals.com will help you get to where you’re going quickly and comfortably.
 If you’re in the city on business, a premium car may be right up your street.
 These sorts of vehicles boast high-end finishes, exquisite interiors, and a whole host of extras.
 Hitting the road on a budget and interested in saving cash?
 A compact car or a mini may be an ideal choice.
 Little runabouts like these are fuel-efficient and a dream when it comes to getting around those busier city streets.
 If you have the youngsters (and tons of luggage) in tow, a full-size car will give you all the space you need.

 You’ll be pleased to hear that there’s a huge variety of luxury vehicles to rent in Tui.
 What you go with depends on what you’re willing to spend and what you’re planning to do.
 Specialty vehicles offer the best in comfort and class.
 If you want to treat yourself, why not go for a high-end SUV, or perhaps a cushy mid-sized vehicle?
 Alternatively, if you just need a set of wheels to get you around town at the cheapest price possible, you’re better off choosing a budget compact vehicle (or something else that won’t blow your budget).